ionic-team/ionic-site/docs/v2/components/index.md

 <h2 id="tabs">Tabs</h2>

+Powers a multi-tabbed interface with a Tab Bar and a set of "pages" that can be tabbed through.

+For iOS, tabs will appear at the bottom of the screen.
+For Android, tabs will be at the top of the screen, below the nav-bar.
+This follows each platform's design specification, but can be configured with [IonicConfig](link_to_config).

+See the [Tab API reference](link to Tab) for more details on individual tabs.

 Tabs are useful if you have a few "root" or "top-level" views.
 They are obvious to the user and quickly accessed, since they are always on the screen.
 However if screen space is limited, or you have a large number of root views, a [Menu](#menu) may be a better option.

 To initialize Tabs, use [`<ion-tabs>`](link_to_tabs), with a child [`<ion-tab>`](link_to_tab) for each tab: